makortel/pixeltrack-standalone/README.md

 The application is designed to require minimal dependencies on the system.
 All programs require
 * GNU Make, `curl`, `md5sum`, `tar`
 * C++17 capable compiler.
-Ffor programs using CUDA that must work with `nvcc`, in the current setup this means GCC 8 or 9, possibly 10 with CUDA 11.1
+For programs using CUDA that must work with `nvcc`, in the current setup this means GCC 8 or 9, possibly 10 with CUDA 11.1
   * testing is currently done with GCC 8

 In addition, the individual programs assume the following be found from the system